opencast/opencast.github.io/people.md

 ---
 title: The People that Keep Opencast Alive
-description: "These developers, committers and institutions are actively working to improve Opencast and keep the software and the community alive."
+description: "Numerous users, contributors, developers, committers, and institutions are actively working to improve Opencast and keep the software and the community alive."
 ---
 {% include community_menu.html %}